 With his minor success in Hollywood and money in his pocket, Bruce returned for a visit to Hong Kong and was approached by film producer Raymond Chow who had recently started "Golden Harvest" productions.
-Chow was keen to utilize Lee's strong popularity amongst young Chinese fans, and offered him the lead role in _Tang sha da xiong (1971)_ (A.K.A.
-"The Big Boss").
+Chow was keen to utilize Lee's strong popularity amongst young Chinese fans, and offered him the lead role in The Big Boss (1971), (aka "The Big Boss", aka Fists Of Fury").
+In it, Lee plays a distant cousin coming to join relatives working at an ice house, where murder, corruption, and drug-running lead to his character's adventures and display of Kung-Fu expertise.
 The film was directed by Wei Lo, shot in Thailand on a very low budget and in terrible living conditions for cast and crew.
 However, when it opened in Hong Kong the film was an enormous hit.
-Chow knew he had struck box office gold with Lee and quickly assembled another script entitled The Chinese Connection (1972) (A.K.A.
-"The Chinese Connection", A.K.A.
-"Fist of Fury").
+Chow knew he had struck box office gold with Lee and quickly assembled another script entitled The Chinese Connection (1972) (aka "Fist Of Fury", aka "The Chinese Connection").
 The second film (with a slightly bigger budget) was again directed by Wei Lo and was set in Shanghai in the year 1900, with Lee returning to his school to find that his beloved master has been poisoned by the local Japanese karate school.
-Once again he uncovers the evil-doers and sets about seeking revenge on those responsible for murdering his teacher.
+Once again he uncovers the evil-doers and sets about seeking revenge on those responsible for murdering his teacher and intimidating his school.
 The film features several superb fight sequences and, at the film's conclusion, Lee refuses to surrender to the Japanese law and seemingly leaps to his death in a hail of police bullets.

 Fans world-wide were shattered that their virile idol had passed at such a young age, and nearly thirty thousand fans filed past his coffin in Hong Kong.
 A second, much smaller ceremony was held in Seattle, Washington and Bruce was laid to rest at Lake View Cemetary in Seattle with pall bearers including Steve McQueen, James Coburn and Dan Inosanto.
 Enter the Dragon (1973) was later released in the mainland United States, and was a huge hit with audiences there, which then prompted National General films to actively distribute his three prior movies to U.S. theatres... each was a box office smash.